diogro/expressionVariance-manuscript/main.md

 The average connectivity for each gene is the average across all studies in which that gene is expressed.
 As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
 To do this, for each study, we create a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.

+## Assessing gene functions enriched in least and most variable genes

+__GO term enrichment__:

+__Secreted genes__: We use The Protein Atlas [@uhlen2015tissue] to extract information on which proteins are secreted [@uhlen2019human] and test for an enrichment of genes with secreted products in the genes within the highest and lowest 5% of gene expression variance rank.
+We use the hypergeometric test to assess the significance of the enrichment.

+__Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
+We test for an enrichment of houskeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
+We use the hypergeometric test to assess the significance of the enrichment.

+__Probability of being loss-of-function intolerant__:

 ## Epigenetic mark and gene feature correlates of gene expression variance